Can I Freeze a Compote?

 1. How long can I freeze a compote?

 You can freeze compote for up to 6 months.
-For best quality, consume it within 3 months to ensure the flavor and texture remain intact.
+For optimal flavor and texture, it’s best to consume it within 3 months.

-2. Do I need to thaw the compote before using it?
+2. Should I thaw the compote before using it?

-It depends on how you plan to use it.
-For toppings or desserts, thaw it in the refrigerator overnight.
+It depends on how you will use it.
+If it’s toppings or desserts, thaw it in the refrigerator overnight.
 For recipes like How Do You Thicken Fruit Compote, it can often be used directly from the freezer.

 3. Can I freeze compote in glass jars?